+SPF stands for Sun Protection Factor.
 In theory, an SPF 50 sunscreen would allow users to stay out in the sun fifty times longer than they normally could without sunscreen, while SPF 30 would imply that users can stay out thirty times longer before getting sunburned.
-But for high-SPF sunscreens, theory and reality are different things.
+But for high SPF sunscreens, theory and reality are two different things.

-Stating an SPF number higher than 30 on a sunscreen is no more than a sales trick luring people into a false sense of security.
+Stating an SPF number higher than 30 on a sunscreen is a sales trick luring people into a false sense of security.
 So, let’s dive into some of the research that has been conducted on the topic.

 A product’s actual sun protection is determined by its ability to protect you from both UVB and UVA rays.
 UVB rays make you tanned, and too much exposure to them has been correlated to the emergence of skin cancer.
 UVA rays suppress the immune system, lead to the creation of harmful free radicals in the skin, and exposure to them may also lead to skin cancer.
-Unlike UVB rays, UVA rays do not make you tanned.
+Unlike UVB rays, UVA rays do not make you tanned or redden your skin.
 Therefore, it is impossible to know whether you have been exposed to a risky amount of UVA rays.

-The problem with high SPF sunscreens is the fact that the SPF value has little to do with a products ability to shield the skin from UVA rays.
-Since the chemical compounds many sunscreen manufactures use for sun protection do not mix well together, SPF 50 sunscreens are often unable to protect the user from harmful UVA rays.
-Zinc Oxide – the compound used in Suntribe’s sunscreen – offers protection against both UVA and UVB rays.
+The problem with high SPF sunscreens is the fact that the SPF value has little to do with a product’s ability to shield the skin from UVA rays.
+Since the chemical compounds many sunscreen manufacturers use for sun protection do not mix well together, SPF 50 sunscreens are often unable to protect the user from harmful UVA rays.
+Zinc Oxide – the compound used in Suntribe’s sunscreen – is a mineral UV filter that offers natural protection against both UVA and UVB rays.